Actions

 Ilya materialized beside him instantly, drawn by the magnetic pull of potential vanity.
 He peered over Shane’s shoulder, his chin nearly resting on it.
 “That one is good,” he said, pointing to the ‘Renaissance painting’ tweet.

-Another tweet popped up in real-time on the screen, as if to hammer the final nail: HE DOES NOT NEED TO TOUCH HIM THAT MUCH.
+HE DOES NOT NEED TO TOUCH HIM THAT MUCH.
 THE MIC WAS FINE.
 HIS COLLAR WAS FINE.
 CONTROL YOURSELF, SIR.

-Directly underneath it: yes he does actually. let him cook.
+yes he does actually. let him cook.

 Ilya’s grin returned.
-He leaned closer, his breath a warm puff against Shane’s ear.
 “See?
 People have spoken.”

 Shane just stood there, holding the vacuum cord in one hand and his buzzing phone in the other, utterly defeated by the incorrigible force of nature that was his husband.
-The corner of his own mouth, against his will and every ounce of his better judgment, began to twitch upward.

 Ilya leaned in and kissed his temple.